 Split squats, lunges variations, and other unilateral exercises are the best for strengthening the hips and glutes.
 Check out the Instagram post for more details and variations.
 Transcript: "What are the best exercises for strengthening the hips and glutes?
-I've got to say that I'd always lean towards single leg.
-You know, actual exercises for players things like split squats, lunges variations.
-I love because you're getting their flexibility benefit as well as the strength benefit.
-Also you can work in different planes and which is obviously something that plays will be doing within a game.
-And it will also show any sort of asymmetries you'll find a lot of players.
-More will be stronger and more stable on one side.
-So you're able to work, both with that unilateral exercise.
-What I'm going to do on this one as well because there's so many variations out there that you can use.
-I'll post a link to Instagram post that we put on recently of one of my favorites.
-So check out check it out below."
+I've got to say that I'd always lean towards single leg unilateral exercises for players.
+Things like split squats, lunge variations I love because you're getting the flexibility benefit as well as the strength benefit.
+Also you can work in different planes which is obviously something that players will be doing within a game.
+It will also show any sort of asymmetries, you'll find a lot of players will be stronger and more stable on one side so you're able to work both with that unilateral exercise.
+What I'm going to do on this one as well because there's so many variations out there that you can use, I'll post a link to an Instagram post that we put on recently of one of my favourites so check it out below."

 After playing college sports and helping to create a biomechanics lab, I developed a desire to be a bigger part of the process.
 This led me to pursue coaching and performance training.
 After an internship in 2013, I was hooked on the relationships with athletes and coworkers and have never looked back.
-Transcript: "Would you do coaching and performance training?
-Because I was an athlete, my whole life, like so many coaches up until up until College.
-I played basketball and track.
-And once I got to college, it was kind of tough to step away from that competitive environment.
-While I was at school though, I helped start a biomechanics lab and we did a lot of physiological testing on really high level Olympic level track and field athletes.
-Now, we would collect that data, which I helped when that process in which hand that Data to their coaches, their performance coaches and they would take that data, use it to inform their training, develop out a plan and see that through all the way to the Olympics.
-That really Drew in me.
-A desire to be a bigger part of the process.
-I didn't want to hand the data to somebody else and have them do the rest of the work and travel to the Olympics and be there with their athlete, to really see them succeed at the highest level.
-So I want to be a bigger part of that process and so that's what initially drew me to the To the field.
-After my first internship with exos back in 2013, where I was actually able to get Hands-On coaching programming experience.
-I was absolutely hooked the relationships with the athletes with coworkers the environment.
-It was just incredible.
-So I really yeah, I never looked back ever since then."
+Transcript: "What drew you to coaching and performance training?
+So I was an athlete my whole life, like so many coaches, up until college I played basketball on track and once I got to college it was kind of tough to step away from that competitive environment.
+While I was at school though I helped start a biomechanics lab and we did a lot of physiological testing on really high level, Olympic level track and field athletes.
+Now we would collect that data which I helped in that process and then we'd hand that data to their coaches, their performance coaches, and they would take that data, use it to inform their training, develop out a plan, and see that through all the way through the Olympics.
+That really drew in me a desire to be a bigger part of the process.
+I didn't want to hand the data to somebody else and have them do the rest of the work and travel to the Olympics and be there with their athlete to really see them succeed at the highest level.
+So I wanted to be a bigger part of that process and so that's what initially drew me into the field.
+After my first internship with EXOS back in 2013 where I was actually able to get hands-on coaching programming experience, I was absolutely hooked.
+The relationships with the athletes, with co-workers, the environment, it was just incredible.
+So I really, yeah, I never looked back ever since then."